VA loans

 FAQs: Understanding Your LES for VA Loans

-Where do I get my LES?
+Where do I get my LES for a VA loan?

 Bottom Line: